machadodj/MachadoDJ_Resume/README.md

 ## How can I modify this project?

 The main file is `MachadoDJ_Resume.tex`.
-It calls for different sections of the CV, each one at a different file inside the `tex/` directory.
-All `.tex` files contain comments that may help modifying this CV at your will.
+It calls for different sections of the CV, each one in a different file inside the `tex/` directory.
+All `.tex` files contain comments that may help modify this CV at your will.